 What is the difference between kaniwa and quinoa?
 Are they interchangeable?
-Can kaniwa and quinoa be cooked the same?
+Can kaniwa and quinoa be cooked the same way?
 Let's find out!

 I was browsing in my go-to bulk food store and came across kaniwa.
-Not something I had heard of before.
-It was right beside the quinoa, looked much the same and wasn't super expensive so I bought a small bag to test it out.
+It's not something I had heard of before, but it was right beside the quinoa, looked much the same and wasn't super expensive so I bought a small bag to test it out.
 Verdict: I kind of love it!

 What is Kaniwa?